High-Flyer: History

 At the end of 2021, High-Flyer put out a public statement on WeChat apologizing for its losses in assets due to poor performance.
 The performance of over 100 of its investment products declined by over 10%.
 High-Flyer stated that its AI models did not time trades well although its stock selection was fine in terms of long-term value.
 The models would take on higher risk during market fluctuations which deepened the decline.
 In addition the company stated it had expanded its assets too quickly leading to similar trading strategies that made operations more difficult.
 Up until this point, High-Flyer produced returns that were 20–50% more than stock-market benchmarks in the past few years.

 In March 2022, High-Flyer advised certain clients that were sensitive to volatility to take their money back as it predicted the market was more likely to fall further.

 In April 2023, High-Flyer announced it would form a new research body to explore the essence of artificial general intelligence.
 However it would not be used to perform stock trading.
 This organization would be called DeepSeek.

 From 2018 to 2024, High-Flyer has consistently outperformed the CSI 300 Index.
 However, after the regulatory crackdown on quantitative funds in February 2024, High-Flyer's funds have trailed the index by 4 percentage points.

 In July 2024, High-Flyer published an article in defending quantitative funds in response to pundits blaming them for any market fluctuation and calling for them to be banned following regulatory tightening.
 High-Flyer stated it held stocks with solid fundamentals for a long time and traded against irrational volatility that reduced fluctuations.

 In October 2024, High-Flyer shut down its market neutral products, after a surge in local stocks caused a short squeeze.

+High-Flyer was the second-best performer among Chinese quant funds in 2025 with a return of 56.6%.